-New engineering techniques used in development of the town will include a system of siphons and pipes will rely on water hydraulics to control water levels during storms, high river flows and times of drought minimizing the need for energy.
-Typically, in California urbanization of an acre of farmland sees no net change in water consumption; our new town will use 2/3 less by taking advantage of the naturally high-water table and recycled water from a new wastewater treatment plant to irrigate town landscaping and nearby farm fields.
-In addition, floodplain management funds or subsidies are available for non-structural flood management measures.
+New engineering techniques used in development of the town will include a system of siphons and pipes that will rely on water hydraulics to control water levels during storms, high river flows and times of drought minimizing the need for energy.
+Drought is the bigger future threat to our communities and typically urbanization of an acre of California farmland results in no net change in water consumption; our town will use 2/3 less by taking advantage of the naturally highwater table and recycled water from a new wastewater treatment plant to irrigate town landscaping and nearby farm fields.
+There are floodplain funds available for structural and non-structural flood management measures.